ippontech/blog-usa/posts/how-to-efficiently-use-jhipster-in-your-company.md

 Feel free to change the configuration values to match your requirements.

 ## Templates
 Adding a file is done by calling the `template` method and must be done in the `writing()` phase.
-Here how to add a java class and a resource file:
+Here is how to add a java class and a resource file:
 ```javascript
 // Copy a class
 this.template('MyConfiguration.java', `${this.javaDir}/config/MyConfiguration.java`);